Project Rwanda: Drama and Theatre Education for Reconciliation and Development

 - Make appropriate cultural and educational visits to develop the understanding of the Rwandan historical, cultural and social context among the CUNY/SPS students and faculty.

 The project team is composed of faculty and students from the CUNY School of Professional Studies.
-Professors Helen White and Chris Vine will lead students from the M.A. in Applied Theatre program.
-Coordination of the project in Rwanda is assumed by Jean de Dieu Musayidizi from the Rwanda Bureau of Information and Broadcasting (ORINFOR) and Léon Mugabe (Faculty of Education) working in consort with Dr. Nsanzibiga, Dean of Arts and Languages at the Kigali Institute of Education (KIE).
+Professors Helen White and Chris Vine will lead 12 students from the M.A. in Applied Theatre program.
+Professor Amy Green will return to continue her research into the impact of Project Rwanda.
+Coordination of the project in Rwanda will once more be assumed by Jean de Dieu Musayidizi, Head of Drama for the Rwandan Broadcasting Agency (RBA) and UR adjunct faculty, and Léon Mugabe (Faculty of Education), working in consort with Dr. Ahimana, the Head of Department of Humanities and Language Education, and Dr. Niyomugabo, Dean of School, University of Rwanda, College of Education.